Deep Gaussian Processes for Functional Maps: Introduction

 \section{Introduction}

-Function-on-function regression~\citep{ramsay1991some,morris2015functional} extends standard regression into functional spaces, where both input and output variables are functions --- objects that are infinite-dimensional in nature.
-It serves as a fundamental tool in functional data analysis~\citep{ramsay2002applied} and has found widespread applications such as temporal, spatiotemporal, and curve prediction in econometrics~\citep{rust2022improving}, brain imaging~\citep{wang2014regularized,wang2013regularized}, energy and utility consumption forecasting~\citep{fumo2015regression}, and weather and climate modeling~\citep{holmstrom2016machine,masselot2018new}.
+Function-on-function regression~\citep{ramsay1991some,morris2015functional} extends standard regression to functional spaces, where both inputs and outputs are functions --- objects that are infinite-dimensional in nature.
+It is a fundamental tool in functional data analysis~\citep{ramsay2002applied} and has found widespread applications in temporal and spatiotemporal prediction, curve forecasting, and related tasks across econometrics~\citep{rust2022improving}, brain imaging~\citep{wang2014regularized,wang2013regularized}, energy and utility consumption forecasting~\citep{fumo2015regression}, and weather and climate modeling~\citep{holmstrom2016machine,masselot2018new}.

-Despite the success of existing methods, most of them have focused on functional linear regression~\citep{yao2005functional,manrique2016functional}, which predicts the output function by integrating the input function against a (parameterized) regression function.
-This effectively performs a linear transformation in an infinite-dimensional space.
-While intuitive and elegant, simple linear transformations often fall short in capturing the complex nonlinear relationships arising in real-world applications.
-In scientific machine learning, neural network models --- often referred to as neural operators~\citep{li2020fourier,azizzadenesheli2024neural} --- have been proposed to learn the operators of partial differential equations (PDEs), which can be viewed as a special case of function-on-function regression.
-Although successful, these methods typically rely on high-quality, noise-free, regularly sampled data generated from numerical simulations.
-Moreover, they focus primarily on point estimation and lack mechanisms for uncertainty quantification.
-In practical settings, however, data are often noisy, sparse, and irregularly sampled, necessitating models that are not only highly expressive but also robust and capable of providing well-calibrated uncertainty estimates.
+Despite the success of existing approaches, most prior work has focused on functional linear regression~\citep{yao2005functional,manrique2016functional}, where the output function is obtained by integrating the input function against a (parameterized) regression function.
+This corresponds to a linear transformation in an infinite-dimensional space.
+While intuitive and elegant, such linear models often fail to capture the complex nonlinear relationships that arise in real-world applications.
+In scientific machine learning, neural network–based models --- commonly referred to as neural operators~\citep{li2020fourier,azizzadenesheli2024neural} --- have been proposed to learn operators associated with partial differential equations (PDEs), which can be viewed as a special case of function-on-function regression.
+Although successful, these methods typically rely on high-quality, noise-free, and regularly sampled data generated from numerical simulations, and they primarily focus on point estimation without providing principled uncertainty quantification.
+In contrast, real-world data are often noisy, sparse, and irregularly sampled, necessitating models that are both highly expressive and capable of producing well-calibrated uncertainty estimates.